mlinxfeld/terraform-az-fk-compute/examples/02_single_vm_with_nsg/README.md

 - A single Linux Virtual Machine
 - A dedicated Network Interface (NIC)
 - A dedicated Network Security Group (NSG)
-- An NSG association (applied to the subnet or directly to the NIC — depending on the implementation)
+- An NSG association (applied directly to the NIC)
 - An OS disk attached to the VM
 - No Load Balancer
 - No autoscaling